feli10/math-coding/README.md

 1. For beginner programmers, the primary goal is to write a program that can achieve the expected results.
 This is a process of becoming familiar with the programming language and building confidence.
 So, the programs must be simple, intuitive, and easy to understand.
 2. Programming is gradually becoming an essential skill, but only a small percentage of individuals will pursue careers in computer and software development.
 Most people don’t need to know how to create the most optimal algorithms or data structures.
 All they need is the ability to translate work processes into machine language, which will allow them to automate repetitive and precise tasks, mostly involving small amounts of data.

 Therefore, we prioritized results above efficiency for most of our programs.
-However, when encountering programming problems where runtime is greatly affected by input data, learners will be guided to try different programming methods of varying efficiencies.
+However, when encountering scenarios where runtime is greatly affected by input data, learners will be guided to try different programming methods of varying efficiencies.

 ## Setting Up the Development Environment